Amit-Hemo/Pass/README.md

 # Pass

-Our idea was to solve the issue of queues in clothing stores and for that, we developed an application and hardware that communicate with each other and solve that problem.
+Our idea was to solve the issue of queues in clothing stores. <br>
+For that, we developed a product involving a mobile application and NFC-based hardware products that communicate with each other, replacing traditional RFID-based products, and eventually enabling self-checkout and eliminating the need for cashiers in the process.

 ## Requirements
 - Node.js v12.x or higher